ManojMaheshPatil/WorldWise/README.md

 # WorldWise

 Explore the globe with WorldWise, a dynamic Single Page Application (SPA) designed for real-world city navigation.
-Seamlessly bookmark your favorite destinations, and capture your travel experiences with personalized notes built using the advanced topics of React.
+Seamlessly bookmark your favorite destinations, and capture your travel experiences with personalized notes built using the advanced concepts of React.